 Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of the North Coastal Consortium for Special Education should contact us as soon as possible but no later than 48 working hours before the scheduled event.

 Please fill out this form.

-Workshop opportunities calendars for all San Diego area SELPAs
+Workshop opportunities calendars for all San Diego area and other local area SELPAs